lsst-sqre/sasquatch/docs/developer-guide/connectors.rst

 See `InfluxDB schema design and data layout`_ for more insights on how to design tags.

-See the `telegraf-kafka-consumer subchart`_ for additional configuration options.

 Deployment and scaling
 ======================

-Connectors are deployed as Kubernetes Deployments by the `telegraf-kafka-consumer subchart`_.
 In Argo CD, sync the connector ConfigMap and the Deployment Kubernetes resources to deploy a connector.

 To scale a connector horizontally, increase the ``kafkaConsumers.<connector name>.replicaCount`` value in the ``sasquatch/values-<environment>.yaml`` file.